felleslosninger/eu-eidas-proxy/README.md

 docker-compose up --build
 ```

-### Run eidas-generic-proxy in test/production environment
+### Run eidas-proxy in test/production environment
-Systest: eu-eidas-proxy.idporten.dev , but will be moved to proxy.eidasnode.dev soon.
+Systest: eidas-proxy.idporten.dev , but will be moved to proxy.eidasnode.dev soon.